 Skip to previous

-|PRESS AND HOLD|
+|PRESS AND HOLD

 How do you connect the KZ ZSN Pro X?

 This one is pretty simple: you connect the KZ ZSN Pro X by plugging it into a 3.5mm headphone jack.
-You should make sure that the cable is plugged in correctly because the two prongs can easily be swapped the wrong way around.
+You should make sure that the cable is plugged into the housing correctly because the two prongs can easily be swapped the wrong way around.
 The included removable cable is a 2-pin design, which tends to be cheaper to produce than MMCX, easier to plug in wrong, and easier to accidentally bend the pins.
-With that said, I find unplugging it from the buds demands less force than MMCX earbuds.
+With that said, I find unplugging it from the buds demands less force than most MMCX earbuds.

-If you want to add Bluetooth connectivity to your KZ ZSN Pro X earphones, you can purchase a separate KZ AZ09 Bluetooth module, or the aptX codec-equipped KZ AZ10 and unplug the included cable and swap it out.
+If you want to add Bluetooth connectivity to your KZ ZSN Pro X earphones, you can purchase a separate KZ AZ09-C Bluetooth module, or the aptX codec-equipped KZ AZ10-C and unplug the included cable and swap it out.
 This turns the wired earbuds into true wireless earbuds that hook around the ear, and costs about as much as the ZSN Pro X alone.
 We haven’t tested a set and can’t comment on the implementation.

 How well does the KZ ZSN Pro X block out noise?

 The passive isolation of the KZ ZSN Pro X is fine.
 It blocks a small amount of low end, which passive isolation typically doesn’t excel at.
 More importantly, in the highs, it hovers between 20-40dB in attenuation.
 This is useful for environmental intermittent clangs or muffling speech.
 It’s pretty average and your particular experience relies on how well you can get the buds to fit.
-If you want to increase isolation, consider purchasing a third party set of memory foam ear tips, and for reference the stems of the buds are 5mm in size.
+If you want to increase isolation, consider purchasing a third-party set of memory foam ear tips, and for reference, the stems of the buds are 5mm in size.

 How does the KZ ZSN Pro X sound?

 The KZ ZSN Pro X surprises us with its very good frequency response.
-It follows our target curve closely, only deviating within a couple decibels across the spectrum besides a small bump at 5kHz where it only exceeds by about 5dB—this lends itself to slightly louder treble reproduction than our ideal.
+It follows our target curve closely, only deviating within a couple of decibels across the spectrum besides a small bump at 5kHz where it only exceeds by about 5dB—this lends itself to slightly louder treble reproduction than our ideal.
 Ultimately, the vast majority of consumers will like what they hear from the ZSN Pro X.